HarryBeadle/speedcrunch/doc/src/userguide/syntax.rst

 representation of a negative number in SpeedCrunch is *not* its two's complement.
 See :func:`mask` and :func:`unmask` to convert a negative number into the two's complement form.

+Any integer larger than the limit will be silently converted into a floating point number, making it susceptible to rounding errors.
+To specify large integers, shift operators (``1 << n``) are preferable to exponentiation (``2 ^ n``) as the latter are floating point calculations and are susceptible to rounding errors.

 Operators and Precedence
 ------------------------